Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Datasets

 \subsubsection{Dataset Generation}

 We used a basic pipeline to build the AbstractAlgebra dataset.
-First, we extracted all raw text from PDFs of \textit{Abstract Algebra} by Dummit and Foote \cite{dummit2004abstract} and \textit{Abstract Algebra: Theory and Applications} by Judsen \cite{judson2020abstract} using Mistral's API.
-We then processed the raw text by using Claude-Sonnet-3.7 \cite{anthropic2025claude37} to extract a list of natural language mathematical statements, which include exercises, derivations, lemmas, propositions, and theorems within the text.
-Next, \m{we used a Claude-Sonnet-3.7 agent to formalize each natural language statement in Lean}.
+First, we extracted all raw text from PDFs of exercises from \textit{Abstract Algebra} by Dummit and Foote \cite{dummit2004abstract} using Mistral's API.
+We then processed the raw text by using Claude Sonnet 3.7 \cite{anthropic2025claude37} to extract a list of natural language mathematical statements, which include exercises, derivations, lemmas, propositions, and theorems within the text.
+Next, \m{we used a Claude Sonnet 3.7 agent to formalize each natural language statement in Lean}.
 To ground the formalization in \texttt{Mathlib} and prevent the agent from reinventing definitions, we passed the agent a Lean file at the start of the process containing relevant definitions for that section, e.g., \textit{dihedral groups}, \textit{roots of unity}, or the \textit{field extension $\mathbb{Q}(\sqrt{2})$}.
 The agent could reference these definitions and was required to add each formalized statement directly to this file, but was explicitly prohibited from introducing new definitions.
 The agent generated the top 3 formal statements in Lean for each natural language statement and refined each attempt up to 3 times with feedback from the Lean compiler.
 We then built the dataset by retaining only those pairs of natural language and formal language statements that corresponded to exercises from the source texts.